Cleaning out the notebook from Wimbledon 2011:

 • Kimiko Date-Krumm, you have created a monster: Thomas Muster and Omar Camporese, both north of 40, are playing an event in Italy this week.

 • Marion Bartoli didn't just defeat Serena in the fourth round.
 She BEAT her, with superior aggression and fearlessness that's not always in evidence.
 In the first week, a lot was made of her unceremoniously ordering her father to leave the stands midmatch.
 But if you wonder about the relationship, check this out (thanks to Aaron of Charleston for the tip) at around the 5:45 mark.

 • I'm going to sound old and grumpy here.
 But could a razor company come on board and sponsor the ATP?
 We're not even asking for cash here.
 Just some free product.
 With the exception of the clean-shaven Federer, most players tend to look like they've spent the last week hiking in the Smokies.
 Some players (of Spanish extraction) can pull it off.
 Others, not so much.
 Never mind Andy Murray and what the papers repeatedly called his unflattering "bum fluff," Brit-speak for "peach buzz, I learned.
-Check
+Check this out.

 • Dear ITF: You're asking players (In this case Nadal) to play deep into Wimbledon, go through the media rigmarole, attend the dinner that spills over into Monday, then get on a plane to play in the Davis Cup in Austin, Texas on Friday?
 Shockingly, he declines.
 Paging: a tennis commissioner.